-Organization Exam Actuaries Institute (Australia) CT3, Probability and Mathematical Statistics Institute of Actuaries of India CT3, Probability and Mathematical Statistics Institute and Faculty of Actuaries (U.K.) CT3, Probability and Mathematical Statistics Society of Actuaries P, Probability
+Organization Exam Actuarial Society of South Africa A101, Probability and Mathematical Statistics Actuaries Institute (Australia) CT3, Probability and Mathematical Statistics Institute of Actuaries of India CT3, Probability and Mathematical Statistics Institute and Faculty of Actuaries (U.K.) CT3, Probability and Mathematical Statistics Society of Actuaries P, Probability

-To obtain examination credit for Exam 1 by passing SOA Exam P, please contact the Actuaries' Resource Center at ARC@casact.org.
+To obtain credit, the candidate should contact the Actuaries' Resource Center (arc@casact.org).
 Provide the name of the actuarial organization that administered the exam, the exam name and number, the date that you passed, as well as your full name, date of birth, and contact information.